 Day 2.
 Belgrade city tour

 Breakfast.
 After breakfast, we’ll start with our Belgrade sightseeing tour.
-Today we’re going to show you almost all the most important sights in the city.
+Today, we’ll show you most of the city’s key sights.

 We’ll start at the daunting Belgrade Fortress, dramatically perched above the confluence of the Sava and Danube rivers.
 Built between the 1st and 18th centuries, this fortress witnessed major defensive battles.
-We’ll check the Victor Monument, Monument of Gratitude to France, Zindan Gate, The Chapel of Saint Petka, Clock Gate, and The Clock Tower.
+We’ll visit the Victor Monument, the Monument of Gratitude to France, the Zindan Gate, the Chapel of Saint Petka, the Clock Gate, and the Clock Tower.

-Once we finish with the fortress, we will start our panoramic ride through New Belgrade – Belgrade’s largest municipality, with impressive modern architecture.
-Here we will see some remarkable buildings such as the Ex-Central Committee of the Communist Party, Federal Executive Council, also known as the Palace of Federation, Genex Tower or Western Gate of Belgrade, Sava Center, Belgrade Arena, and many more.
+Once we finish at the fortress, we will begin our panoramic ride through New Belgrade – Belgrade’s largest municipality, featuring impressive modern architecture.
+Here, we will see some notable buildings, including the former Central Committee of the Communist Party, the Federal Executive Council (also known as the Palace of Federation), Genex Tower, the Western Gate of Belgrade, the Sava Center, Belgrade Arena, and more.

-After New Belgrade, we’ll reach Zemun, the northern area of Belgrade, characteristic of its Central European appearance, charming quarters, cobblestone streets, and fish restaurants on the Danube River banks.
+After New Belgrade, we’ll reach Zemun, a northern area of Belgrade known for its Central European architecture, charming quarters, cobblestone streets, and fish restaurants along the banks of the Danube River.
 Its curvy cobblestone streets and small houses will give you the impression that Zemun is a melting pot of Mediterranean and Middle European cultures.

 After Zemun, we’ll drive through Dedinje, Belgrade’s most luxurious residential area, before we reach the imposing Saint Sava Temple, one of the world’s largest Orthodox churches.

 After the sightseeing tour, time this afternoon on your own.
-Maybe check out Nikola Tesla’s Museum and the National Museum, or wander around the central streets.
+Consider visiting Nikola Tesla’s Museum and the National Museum, or wander around the central streets.

 Overnight: Belgrade